-• The info-performer mailing list provides a forum for discussion of OpenGL Performer including technical and nontechnical issues.
+The info-performer mailing list provides a forum for discussion of OpenGL Performer including technical and nontechnical issues.
 Subscription requests should be sent to info-performer-request@sgi.com.
 Much like the comp.sys.sgi. newsgroups on the Internet, it is not an official support channel but is monitored by several interested SGI employees familiar with the toolkit.
-The Performer mailing list archives are located at: http://reality.sgi.com/performer
+The OpenGL Performer mailing list archives are located at the following URL:

+http://oss.sgi.com/projects/performer/mail/info-performer/